BrilliantPlugins/wp-geometa-lib/sql/README.md

 	for the earth, you can use wp_buffer_point_real.

 	These buffer functions return polygons, not actual circles.
-You can determine how many points the polygon contains with the segments argument.
-PostGIS defaults to 32.
+You can determine how many points the polygon contains in each quarter of a circle with the segments argument.
+PostGIS defaults to 8.

 	- wp_buffer_point_m(p POINT, radius FLOAT, segments INT) RETURNS POLYGON
 	- wp_buffer_point_mi(p POINT, radius FLOAT, segments INT) RETURNS POLYGON